Michigan Lily

 Lily family (Liliaceae)

-Cultivation: The preference is full or partial sun, rich loamy soil, and moist conditions.
+Cultivation: The preference is full to partial sun, loamy soil or sandy loam, and moist conditions.
 An established plant, however, can withstand some drought.
-Growing this plant from seed is slow and difficult, but relatively easy from bulbs or transplants.
-There is some tendency to flop over if there is inadequate support from neighboring plants.
+Cultivation from seed is slow and difficult, while cultivation from bulbs or transplants is somewhat faster and easier.
+Plants that are spoiled with too much fertilizer and watering may flop over.

-Range & Habitat: The Michigan Lily occurs occasionally in scattered counties of Illinois (see Distribution Map).
-It is the most common native Lily.
-Habitats include moist black soil prairies, openings in floodplain forests, thickets, Bur Oak savannas, moist meadows along rivers, swamps, fens, and prairie remnants along railroads.
+Range & Habitat: The native Michigan Lily occurs in scattered counties of Illinois (see Distribution Map), where it is uncommon.
+Habitats include moist black soil prairies, openings in deciduous woodlands, typical thickets and sandy thickets, Bur Oak savannas, moist sandy meadows along rivers, swamps, fens, and prairie remnants along railroads.
+Michigan Lily is found in higher quality natural areas.

-Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois.
+Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois, and a wildflower garden at the Anita Purves Nature Center of the same city.

 Return